Lesson Unit: Noah

-When God saw wickedness and violence increase on the earth, He resolved to destroy the earth with a flood.
+When God saw wickedness and violence increase on the earth as a consequence of sin, He resolved to destroy the earth with a flood.
 Noah, however, “found favor in the sight of the LORD” (Gen. 6:8).
 Noah’s faith in God and His willingness to obey the Lord kept him, his family, and two of every kind of animal safe in the ark during the devastating flood.
 The first three lessons in this unit tell Noah’s story.

 Unit Bible Lessons

-After destroying the earth in a devastating flood, God brought Noah and his family and the animals on the ark safely to land.
+After destroying the earth in a flood, God brought the ark safely to land.
 God made a covenant with Noah, promising never again to destroy the earth with a flood.
-He stated that every time He saw the rainbow in the sky, He would remember His promise.
+The rainbow reminds us of God’s promise.

 Not long after the flood, people began building a tower in an effort to reject God’s rule and make a name for themselves.
 Aware of their intentions, God saw their effort and intervened.